wso2/docs-open-banking/en/docs/develop/service-activator.md

 ##Writing a Custom OBServiceObserver

-WSO2 Open Banking Accelerator contains an `OBServiceObserver` component that provides a Java interface to manually execute methods in non OSGI modules at the server startup time for both Identity Server and API Manager Servers.
+WSO2 Open Banking Accelerator contains an `OBServiceObserver` component that provides a Java interface to manually execute methods in non-OSGI modules at the server startup time for both Identity Server and API Manager Servers.
 A new custom implementation of the `OBServiceObserver` executes as a new thread at runtime.

 - To implement a custom `OBServiceObserver`, extend the following class: